mdbergmann/cl-swbymabeweb/blogs/20220321---House_automation_tooling_-_Part_2_-_Getting_Serial.md

                             :receive (lambda (a b c) (receive a b c))))
 ```

-The last two lines create the actor system and a `*serial-act*` actor.
+The last part creates the actor-system and a `*serial-act*` actor.
 Messages sent to the actor should be pairs of a key: `:init`, `:read` and `:write`, and something else.
-This something else is only used for `:write` to transport the string to be written.
+This something else is only used for `:write` to transport the string to be written and can be `nil` otherwise.

 To initialize the serial device we do: